NateV/Inquisimin-Elm/Readme.md

 Minimal guided interviews with Elm.

 There are lots of great tools for setting up guided interviews.
 Often these tools come with a lot of other great features too.
 Sometimes I don't want all those other features.
 Instead, I just want a guided interview that runs in the browser.
-It asks some questions, collects some data, and shows something to the user based on the user's data.
+It asks some questions, collects the answers, and shows something to the user based on the user's data.
 Thats it.

 Inquisimin aims to help with this limited task.
-If you need more features, you can use Inquisimin to collect data that you then send to some other tool.
-Inquisimin only helps with the guided interview, and you can plug it into more complicated applications however you like.
+If you need more features, you can use Inquisimin to collect data that you then send to some other tool, such as a document template filler-outer.
+Inquisimin helps with the guided interview, and you can plug it into more complicated applications however you like.